By Karla Moeller

 These tree-studded grasslands receive enough seasonal rainfall so that trees can grow in open groups or singly throughout.
 The animals living here have long legs for escaping predators and usually are seen in herds.
 A combination of fire and grazing animals are important for maintaining the savannah.

 This water biome is named for the low concentration of salt found in the water.
 This includes most ponds, streams, lakes, and rivers.
 Because salt is important to body function, the plants and animals here have many adaptations that help them save salt.

 This water biome is the largest biome in the world, as it includes the five major oceans that cover 70% of the Earth.
 Marine water has high levels of salt, so animals and plants living here have adaptations that help them get rid of salt or take on water.

 Take a virtual look inside some of these biomes using a computer, smart phone, tablet, or Google Goggles.
-Our first two virtual biomes are the desert and rainforest.
-Compare how the two are different and how they are the similar.
+Our first three virtual biomes are the desert, rainforest, and temperate forest.
+Compare how these biomes are different and how they are the similar.
 Write up your results in our biologist notebook.

 Additional images from Wikimedia via Adrien Facélina and Pam Brophy.